Keluaa/CodeDiffs.jl/docs/src/extensions.md

 # Defining a new extension

-Defining a new `code_type` involves three functions:
+Defining a new `code_type` involves four functions:
 - `CodeDiffs.get_code_dispatch(::Val{code_type}, f, types; kwargs...)` (**not** `get_code`!)
   should return a printable object (usually a `String`) representing the code for `f(types)`.
   `kwargs` are the options passed to `@code_diff`.